chchoiw/macauGIS/README.md

 2. Contour display
 3. Time series
 4. Slider for controlling the displayed map
+5. interactie for three compontents: map, time series and slider.

 ##  How It Works
 To use MacauGIS, follow these steps: